jsjutzi/rust-zero-backend/README.md

 This is a scalabe, fault-tolerant backend api service built in Rust that allows users to subscribe to a newsletter, confirm that subscription via a unique confirmation link sent to their email, then receive published newsletters.

-Conversely, the service allows admin accounts to type and publish newsletters to subscribers, reset passwords.
+Conversely, the service allows admin accounts to login, type and publish newsletters to subscribers, and reset their password if needed.

+Authentication is session-based, we ensure request uniqueness with idempotency keys, and data integrity is achieved through transactionality and atomic principles.

 ## Pre-requisites